Do Alcoholics Get Worse With Age?

 How Does Alcohol Affect Someone Over Time?

-Agape Drug and Alcohol Treatment Center speaks about the long term effects on drug and alcohol.
-Our experienced and credentialed staff felt it necessary to educate on how alcohol effects individuals and their families overtime.
-Getting in trouble or having consequences by drinking too much alcohol has affected many people worldwide.
+Agape Drug and Alcohol Treatment Center speaks about the long-term effects of drugs and alcohol.
+Our experienced and credentialed staff felt it necessary to educate on how alcohol affects individuals and their families over time.
+Getting in trouble or having consequences of drinking too much alcohol has affected many people worldwide.
 Just in the United States alone, it is estimated that upwards of 17 million people struggle with an alcohol use disorder.
 The large number is deeply concerning, especially if there is continuous use of alcohol because health problems related to alcoholism get worse with age.
 So if a person struggles with alcohol addiction, how does it affect someone over time?

 How Does Alcohol Affect Those of Older Age?